Finding a Living Donor

 - Contact the local media – newspapers, radio, and TV – to let them know of your need.
 They are often interested in human interest stories in the community.

-- If you are in the US, sign up on the National Kidney Registry.
+- If you are in the US and need a kidney, sign up on the National Kidney Registry.

-There are several web pages that also provide suggestions for finding a living donor:
+There are several web pages listed below that also provide suggestions for finding a living donor.
+While most are about finding a kidney donor, the ideas apply as well to other forms of living donation.

 - Living Kidney Donors Network.
 Their mission is “to educate people in need of a kidney transplant about living donation and to prepare them to effectively communicate their need to family members and friends.”